By Monica Harvey for RTBR

 Fartlek is Swedish for “speed play.”
 This workout combines periods of fast running and periods of slow running.
 You want to alternate moderate and hard running followed by easy running.
 Learn more about Fartlek.

 Hill workouts help improve your speed, endurance and form.
-Here are a couple things to keep in mind when running hills.
+Here are a couple of things to keep in mind when running hills.
 You’ll want to lean forward with a flat back and you’ll want to quickly pump your arms while keeping your elbows close to your body.
 Learn more about mastering hill workouts.

 Long runs will help you improve muscle strength and mentality to keep going for your next distance race.
 When training for a 5k, your long run should be about an hour.
 When training for a longer race like a half marathon or marathon, your long run should be about three hours.
 If you're a newbie runner or haven't run in a while, it might take some time to build up your mileage and time running.
 Learn more about long runs.